momochi000/typewar/README.md

 ## CURRENT

-#### Extract display of text fragments out of text fragment component
 #### Design shift/spike: Player attacks are a set of slots that can be typed anytime
 + Player has a set of slots for attacks
 + The slot is filled with some text which varies depending on the player stats